If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

-While Debra fought off her attacker, Marc woke up and rushed to her aide.
-Marc got a shot in on Steinke, stabbing him in the eye with his own knife, but ultimately Marc didn’t win the fight.
+While Debra fought off her attacker, the struggle woke up Marc who rushed to his wife’s aide.
+Marc managed to get a shot in on Jeremy, stabbing him in the eye with his own knife, but ultimately Marc didn’t win the fight.
 Marc was stabbed 22 times, including 9 times in the back.

 “It’s what your daughter wanted.”

 Insp.
-Brent Secondiak, a staff sergeant with the Medicine Hat Police Service at the time, got the call from dispatch about a child worried he’d seen bodies in the basement.
-Secondiak approached the scene, put on his tactical gear and entered the house, thinking he could possibly save a life.
-He called other officers to the scene, where they realized someone from the home was missing.
-12-year-old Jasmine.
+Brent Secondiak, a staff sergeant with the Medicine Hat Police Service at the time, got the call from dispatch about the neighbour kid who was pretty sure he’d seen bodies in the basement of the house next door.
+Secondiak approached the scene, his tactical gearon, and entered the house thinking he could possibly save a life.
+In the home, he find two bodies in the basement and a body upstairs.
+Secondiak called other backup officers to the scene and a homicide investigation was swiftly underway.

 “I truly believed that this person was missing and possibly abducted,” Secondiak said.
 “It wasn’t even in the realm of possibility that she was an accused.”

-“It was a huge shocker that she had any part of that because it was so horrific.
-“I couldn’t imagine someone so young doing something so horrific,” Secondiak said.
+“It was a huge shocker that she had any part of that because it was so horrific… I couldn’t imagine someone so young doing something so horrific,” Secondiak said.

-Previous to the trial, Jeremy had allegedly admitted to an undercover cop in prison, that he had participated in the murders willingly.
-And added: “Have you ever watched the movie Natural Born Killers?
+Previous to the trial, Jeremy had allegedly admitted to an undercover cop in prison that he had participated in the murders willingly.
+He allegedly said: “Have you ever watched the movie Natural Born Killers?
 I think that’s the best love story of all time.”

 Steinke was subsequently found guilty of all counts.
 He was sentenced to three life sentences, one for each count of first-degree murder, to be served concurrently.
 He will be eligible for parole after serving a minimum of twenty-five years.